pyxtal.db module

 Parameters:

-• folder (str) – ‘path of output folders’
+• folder (str) – Path to output folder

-• criteria (dict) – check the validity with dict
+• criteria (dict) – Dictionary of validity criteria

-• sort_by (str) – sort by which attribute
+• sort_by (str) – Attribute to sort structures by

-• overwrite (bool) – remove the existing folder
+• overwrite (bool) – Whether to remove existing output folder

-• cutoff (int) – the maximum number of structures for export
+• cutoff (int) – Maximum number of structures to export

 get_all_xtals(include_energy=False)[source]